hahaheihei09/xiong-lab.github.io/content/authors/Meili Sun/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Grad Students
+  - Ph.D.
+Students
 ---

 Meili Sun is a PhD candidate of agricultural engineering from Shihezi University.
-She research interests include deep learning, machine vision, image processing and agricultural robotics.
+Her research interests include deep learning, machine vision, image processing and agricultural robotics.